Chapter 17:

 Nadia looked up as the sound got louder.
 She saw brown cylinders rolling down the winding path above.
 She could see it through the invisible wall on the side, too.
 They were metal barrels tumbling down the spiral walkway.

-The barrels finally reached to Nadia’s level.
-She pulled Kitezh aside, and embraced her.
-She was spinning kind of like a ballerina around the battles that bowled through.
+The barrels finally reached Nadia’s level.
+She pulled Kitezh aside and embraced her.
+The barrels bowled sporadically toward Nadia.

-“Since I know what was coming, it isn’t so bad.
-I just needed to remember which part of the path the barrels were coming down,” thought Nadia.
-“The real part I need remember though is-“
+“Since I knew barrels were coming thanks to the invisible walls, this isn’t so bad.
+I just needed to focus on which path the barrels were coming down,” thought Nadia.
+“The real part I need to remember is-“

 FWOOSH!